A Tuber of a Gourd

 I found him trying to pay off a performer with $200 to “not deal with me” was incredibly unethical and has nothing to do with me.

-I congratulated the winner and was initiating getting their wig order together the night they were crowned, so they were always going to receive a prize offer from me; the wig they ended up with would have retailed well over $1,200 and they got it for $150 in materials.
+I congratulated the winner and was initiating getting their wig order together the night they were crowned, so they were always going to receive a prize offer from me; the wig they ended up with would have retailed well over $1,200 ($375 plus tax shipping and insurance without any customizations) and they got it for $150 in materials.

-The texts I sent in January were asking to only have a fitting (which take 90 minutes) with the winner and he somehow understood it as me needing his space to make/style the wig and that was never ever the case; it felt more professional to use the bar dressing room than my sun room to accommodate a client.
+The texts I sent in January were asking to only have a fitting (which take 90 minutes) with the winner and he somehow understood it as me needing his space to make/style the wig and that was never ever the case; it felt more professional to use the bar dressing room than my sun room to accommodate a client who was from his bar.

 Part of the deal he would pedal to me is that I would receive exposure to expand my client base, but suddenly I was a “poacher” when I’m expressing my displeasure with how all of this had been handled.

-I’m truly glad the winner and I got through all the bullshit that John was adding into the mix because things went so well with that wig they even wore the wig on Snatch Game !
+Which I’m truly glad the winner and I got through all the bullshit John was adding into the mix because things went so well for them they eventually wore it on the Snatch Game on season 15 of RuPaul’s Drag Race !

-Looking back, I said some mean shit — and I might still say mean shit, but disrespect meets disrespect and I don’t think I lead into this with disrespect; I really just wanted to get involved and be apart of the community.
+Looking back, I said some mean shit — and I might still say mean shit — but disrespect meets disrespect and I don’t think I lead into this with disrespect; I wanted to get involved and be apart of the community while still providing a service.